Who dated Drake (Rapper)?

 Jennifer Lopez

-Jennifer Lynn Lopez (born July 24, 1969), also known by her nickname J.Lo, is an American singer, songwriter, actress, dancer and businesswoman.
+Jennifer Lynn Lopez (born July 24, 1969) is an American singer, songwriter, actress, dancer and businesswoman.
 Lopez is regarded as one of the most influential entertainers of her time, credited with breaking barriers for Latino Americans in Hollywood and helping propel the Latin pop movement in music.
 She is also known for her cultural impact through fashion, branding, and shifting mainstream beauty standards.

 After appearing as a Fly Girl dancer on the sketch comedy series In Living Color (1991–1993), Lopez rose to wider fame as an actress with leading film roles in Selena (1997), Anaconda (1997), Out of Sight (1998), and The Cell (2000).
 She successfully ventured into music with her debut album, On the 6 (1999), which spawned the US Billboard Hot 100 number-one single "If You Had My Love".
 With her second album J.Lo and the romantic comedy The Wedding Planner (both 2001), she became the first woman to simultaneously have the number-one album and film in the United States.
 Her musical success continued with J to tha L–O!
 The Remixes—the first remix album to top the US Billboard 200—and This Is Me...
 Then (both 2002).
 These projects included the US number-one singles "I'm Real", "Ain't It Funny (Murder Remix)", and "All I Have".